VinothiniSaravankumar/PlatformEngineerJourney/README.md

 ### Step 3: Build a simple python application using docker

 - Create a folder
-- create a file app.py, enter a print, save the file.
+- create a file app.py, enter a print statement and save the file.
-- create a file called docker file with the below code
+- create a file called docker file with the below code to containerize the application

   ```
     # Use the official Python base image